f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Playbooks.rst

 .. image:: _static/CurlOutput.png

 Now to exploit, run the following command in the spring4shell directory.
+Navigate to the spring4shell directory by running the following commands.

 .. code-block::

+   cd spring4shell
    python3 exploit.py --url 'http://localhost/helloworld/greeting'

 The following output should manifest.